OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 In Gus Van Sant’s Milk, Sean Penn plays the San Francisco gay-rights activist and politician Harvey Milk (originally a New Yorker).
 Much of the filming took place in the Castro District.
 City Hall also features in the movie.

 La Mission tells the story of an ex-con, played by San Francisco-born Benjamin Bratt, who finds out that his son is gay.
 The film showcases one of the most beautiful neighborhoods in San Francisco – the Mission.

-Thanks to lots of CGI, San Andreas takes us on an action-packed ride from Los Angeles to San Francisco after a Magnitude 9 earthquake shakes up California.
+San Andreas takes viewers on a CGI-boosted, action-packed ride from Los Angeles to San Francisco after a magnitude 9.0 earthquake shakes up California.
 The most realistic and terrifying scene takes place on the Golden Gate Bridge as it’s engulfed by water.

 Graham Fuller contributed additional reporting to this article.